jamesliu/nanoPPO/README.md

 ## Contributing

 We welcome contributions to nanoPPO!
-If you're interested in contributing, please see our [contribution guidelines](./CONTRIBUTING.md) and [code of conduct](./CODE_OF_CONDUCT.md).
+If you're interested in contributing, please see our [contribution guidelines](https://github.com/jamesliu/nanoPPO/blob/main/CONTRIBUTING.md).

 ## License

 nanoPPO is licensed under the Apache License 2.0.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](https://github.com/jamesliu/nanoPPO/blob/main/LICENSE) file for more details.

 ## Support